Gender pay gap

 The Society’s pay structure

-Our pay structure is underpinned by job evaluation which groups jobs of equal value into grades.
-At the Society, jobs in each grade receive the same salary, differing by location only.
-This ensures our employees, men and women, are paid the same amount when performing equal work.
+Our current pay structure is supported by a job evaluation framework which groups jobs of equal value into grades.
+At the Society, jobs in each grade receive the same salary; differentiated only by location.
+This ensures our employees – men and women – are paid equally when performing work of equal value.

-Proportion of men and women in each pay quartile
+Proportion of women and men in each pay quartile -2018

 Quartiles divide the population into four equal groups.
 They are calculated by arranging all the hourly rates in a line from the lowest to highest.
 Here, quartile 1 represents the lower hourly rates and quartile 4 the higher hourly rates.
-We see a lower proportion of women in quartile 4 (74%) compared to quartile 1 to 3 (82-90%).
+Overall we know that the majority of our employees are women and we see this majority reflected at all quartile levels.
+However, we do also see a lower proportion of women in quartile 4 (72%) compared to quartile 1 to 3 (79%-89%).
+When comparing our 2018 snapshot to the 2017, we can see a similar pattern in the results.

 Why do we have a gender pay gap?